-We are a clinical-stage biopharmaceutical company committed to developing and commercializing novel medicines to treat life-altering central nervous system, or CNS, disorders, where there are no approved therapies or existing therapies are inadequate.
-We have a portfolio of product candidates with a current focus on modulating two critical CNS receptor systems, GABA and NMDA.
+We are a biopharmaceutical company committed to developing and commercializing novel medicines to treat life-altering central nervous system, or CNS, disorders, where there are no approved therapies or existing therapies are inadequate.
+Our lead product, ZULRESSOTM (brexanolone) injection, was approved by the U.S. Food and Drug Administration, or FDA, in March 2019 for the treatment of postpartum depression, or PPD, in adults.
+We expect to make ZULRESSO commercially available in the U.S. in late June 2019, after completion of controlled substance scheduling of brexanolone by the U.S. Drug Enforcement Administration, or DEA, and incorporation of the scheduling into the FDA-approved label and other product information.
+We have a portfolio of other product candidates with a current focus on modulating two critical CNS receptor systems, GABA and NMDA.
 The GABA receptor family, which is recognized as the major inhibitory neurotransmitter in the CNS, mediates downstream neurologic and bodily function via activation of GABAA receptors.
 The NMDA-type receptors of the glutamate receptor system are a major excitatory receptor system in the CNS.
 Dysfunction in these systems is implicated in a broad range of CNS disorders.
 We are targeting CNS indications where patient populations are easily identified, clinical endpoints are well-defined, and development pathways are feasible.

-The following table summarizes the status of our development programs as of the date of this Quarterly Report.
+The following table summarizes the status of our product and product candidate portfolio as of the filing date of this Quarterly Report.